Kalesberg/dappctrl/eth/lib/tests/environment_setup.md

 ### Tests running
 1. Ensure test API is up and running: `TARGET=dev npm run dev`;
 1. Wait some period of time (5-10 sec);
-1. `go test pxctrl/eth/lib`
+1. `go test dappctrl/eth/lib`

 ### Troubleshooting
 * *Can't fetch private key.
 It seems that test environment is broken*

-Please, check if test API is run and running.
+Please, check if test API is up and running.
 Use commands `npm run stop` and `TARGET=dev npm run dev` to restart test environment.